-Through online surveys and community outreach, they identified what residents hoped for the future of Belgrade.
-The top answers were affordable single-family homes, more shops and restaurants downtown, biking and walking trails throughout town to connect parks, schools and neighborhoods, improve traffic flow and getting independence from Bozeman.
+Through online surveys and community outreach, the city of Belgrade identified what residents hoped for the city's future.
+The top answers were affordable single-family homes, more shops and restaurants downtown, biking and walking trails throughout town to connect parks, schools, and neighborhoods, improved traffic flow and independence from Bozeman.
 Belgrade is a small town with a deep agricultural history and a heritage of strong relationships and resiliency.
-The goal is to keep Belgrade a tight-knit city with gathering places to build a community, to raise children and spend retirement years.
+The growth policy makes it clear that the goal is to keep Belgrade a tight-knit city with gathering places to build a community, raise children and spend retirement years.

 2. Revitalization of downtown

 Most of Belgrade’s past and current projects have been just outside of city limits.
 Part of the growth policy is to focus on Belgrade’s downtown to encourage restaurants and shops to open their doors.
 Right now, many leave Belgrade for work and play which leads to the bedroom community label it gets.
 Residents want to shed this notion so Belgrade becomes the place where people, live, work and play.
 They want to create a downtown parking structure, make road improvements and encourage multi-use buildings in the area to keep people living and working in the downtown area.